darksear/frontend-nanodegree-mobile-portfolio/README.md

 * *Changed the number of pizzas to 28*
 * *Simplified the calculations to resize the pizzas*
 * *Encapsulated several document calls into variables to reduce slowdown

+#*References and Thanks*
+*Used W3C for syntax
+*Would like to thank everyone for being so helpful on the udacity forums.